Raw Food Diets for Cats: Is It Right for Your Feline?

 4. Homemade vs. Commercial Raw

-A. Homemade Raw
+A) Homemade Raw

-• Usually more expensive per serving
+• Usually higher cost per serving than DIY.

 5. Essential Nutrients (Non-Negotiables)